BegumOzdemirOluk/BegumOzdemirOluk.github.io/_pages/research.md

 <p><a href="http://begumozdemiroluk.github.io/files/B_OzdemirOluk_JMP.pdf" target="_blank"> Transparency of Carbon-Neutral Labels: Evidence from a Choice Experiment</a> (Job Market Paper)</p>

 **Abstract:**
-  This paper examines the effect of transparency in carbon-neutral labeling on consumer willingness to pay.
-  Carbon-neutral labels indicate that a product’s greenhouse-gas emissions have been offset (compensated) outside the company and/or directly reduced within it.
-  Although CO<sub>2</sub> offsets are generally viewed as less effective than CO<sub>2</sub> reductions, most labels on the market lack transparency regarding the proportion of CO<sub>2</sub> offset and CO<sub>2</sub> reduction.
-  This study empirically investigates whether consumers are willing to pay for transparency on carbon-neutral labels and explores whether there are differences in consumers’ valuation of CO<sub>2</sub> reductions versus CO<sub>2</sub> offsets.
-  Using a discrete‐choice-experiment survey among UK tea consumers, I compare willingness to pay for standard versus transparent carbon-neutral labels.
-The control group saw a standard carbon-neutral label, while the treatment groups saw transparent labels indicating different shares of CO<sub>2</sub> offsetting and CO<sub>2</sub> reduction.
-  I find no evidence of consumers’ willingness to pay for transparency on carbon-neutral labels or preference for CO<sub>2</sub>
-  reductions over CO<sub>2</sub> offsets.
+This paper examines the effect of transparency in carbon-neutral labeling on consumers' willingness to pay.
+Carbon-neutral labels indicate that a product's greenhouse gas emissions have been offset (compensated) outside the company and/or directly reduced within it.
+Although expert assessments view CO<sub>2</sub> offsets as less effective than CO<sub>2</sub> reductions, most labels on the market lack transparency regarding the proportion of CO<sub>2</sub> offset and CO<sub>2</sub> reduction.
+This study empirically investigates whether consumers are willing to pay for transparency in carbon-neutral labels by disclosing the shares of CO<sub>2</sub> offset and CO<sub>2</sub> reduction.
+Using a discrete choice experiment survey among UK tea consumers, I compare the willingness to pay for standard versus transparent carbon-neutral labels.
+The control group saw a standard carbon-neutral label, while the treatment groups saw transparent labels indicating varying shares of CO<sub>2</sub> offsetting and CO<sub>2</sub> reduction.
+I find no evidence of consumers' willingness to pay for transparency on carbon-neutral labels or a preference for CO<sub>2</sub> reductions over CO<sub>2</sub> offsets, indicating a mismatch between expert and consumer valuations.
+I further find that the presence of organic and ethical trade labels crowds out the marginal value of the carbon-neutral claim, yet does not change the null effect of transparency.

 <a href="https://www.socialscienceregistry.org/trials/12520">[Link to pre-registration]</a>

 <p><a href="http://begumozdemiroluk.github.io/files/Demand_for_carbon_neutral_products_Jan_2024.pdf" target="_blank"> Demand for Carbon-Neutral Products</a> with Stefano Carattini, Fabian Dvorak, and  Ivana Logar (JEEM Workshop on Non-market Valuation)</p>